qmk/qmk_firmware/keyboards/handwired/frenchdev/readme.md

            | E6           GND |
            `------------------'

-we use pull up resistor for SCL et VDA, see https://github.com/ErgoDox-EZ/docs/blob/master/ErgoDox%20EZ%20Schematic.pdf for example
+We use pull up resistor for SCL and VDA, see https://github.com/ErgoDox-EZ/docs/blob/master/ErgoDox%20EZ%20Schematic.pdf for example

 the connector is a standard TRRS (jack with audio + mic)

 Diode direction is row to column